initial-poc/traffic-generator/README.md

 # Jmeter Traffic-generator

 This repo contains a Jmeter JMX file which can be used to generate the traffic to spanner-crud exposed API endpoint.
+The working flow is enclosed in the Flow.pdf file.

 Steps to generate traffic:
 ```